 She started off selling t-shirts to raise funds for Yvonne Goode and was astounded by the amount of money she was receiving and how the agility community were coming together to fundraise to support the cause.
 Lotta soon realised that she could help more people after she received an anonymous donation of £10,000, which was the deciding factor to start submitting the paperwork to gain official charity status for the group.

 Lotta Bowers said: “To be recognised by the Kennel Club is a fantastic feeling and we’d like to thank them for their kind contribution to our cause.
 Our aim is to become an official agility charity so the agility community can come to us for help when going through cancer, whether that’s for fundraising, support or even dog walking and boarding as many people find it difficult to keep their dogs during such a difficult time.

 “The response from the agility community so far has been amazing and I couldn’t have done this without them.
 I’m just a normal person so the fact that everyone is supporting and believing in me to set something like this up is so overwhelming.
 There is always going to be someone in need and, by gaining official status we hope to continue the good work and help even more people.”

-For more information on Agility Against Cancer, please visit www.agilityagainstcancer.co.nf and for further information about the Kennel Club Charitable Trust, please visit https://kccharitabletrust.org.uk/.
+For further information about the Kennel Club Charitable Trust, please visit our website.